szpsunkk/CoE-Metric-for-Multi-LLM-System/README.md

 * $P_{false}$
 * $p_{ik}$
-* Regular entropy
+* Regular Entropy
-* Semantic entropy
+* Semantic Entropy

 For multi-model uncertainty, it is mainly based on collaborative entropy, including: